 Demilitarized Zone (DMZ)

-Although it’s technically outside the city, one of the best things to see & do in Seoul is to hop on a tour of the Demilitarized Zone (DMZ).
-If you’re thinking about carving time out for only one of the top Seoul day trips, this is definitely the one.
+Although it’s technically outside the city, hopping on a tour of the Demilitarized Zone (DMZ) is a must for your Seoul adventure.
+If you’re thinking about carving time out for only one of the top Seoul day trips, this is the one!

-It’s only possible to visit the DMZ on a organized tour.
-There are plenty to choose from, but if you want the full experience I’d recommend the Korean Demilitarized Zone (DMZ) and JSA Panmunjom Tour.
+It’s only possible to visit the DMZ on an organized tour.
+There are plenty to choose from, but if you want the full experience, I’d recommend the Korean Demilitarized Zone (DMZ) and JSA Panmunjom Tour.

 What’s special about this tour, unlike the cheaper ones, is that it includes a visit to the intense Joint Security Area (JSA).
 Here, you’ll get an extreme close-up view of North Korea.
 You’ll even be able to stand in North Korean territory in the joint conference room.
 (And it’s, by far, the coolest part of the tour!)